 “It’s such a nice comfortable place to be in,” says Kristy.

-The $81,000 renovation was funded by the St. Albert Sturgeon Hospice Association (SASHA) along with St. Albert Kinsmen, T8N100Men and Royal Canadian Legion Branch 271.
+Covenant Foundation supported the new tub room at Foyer Lacombe.
+Part of this renovation included $81,000 in funding by the St. Albert Sturgeon Hospice Association (SASHA) along with St. Albert Kinsmen, T8N100Men and Royal Canadian Legion Branch 271.

 “We really want people to live life fully to the end,” says SASHA president Johanna Buisman, a retired RN.

 “Having this room is a way to offer care, comfort and peace.
 It’s meant to make a person feel really good and special.”

 That extra comfort is appreciated by hospice and long-term residents, says Glenda.

 “For those in hospice care—these are people in their last days of life—whatever soothing comfort we can offer them, that’s what we want to do,” she says.
 “For our long-term residents, it’s wonderful to be able to have that experience.
 It’s a treat.”

 Have a story to share about health care?
 An idea for an article?
 We value all contributions.